 - Cadmium yellow

 Here is a list of the brushes I used in this painting:

 I painted this artwork on oil-primed, medium-weave Belgian linen that is mounted to a panel.
 The painting itself measures 10” x 12”.
-Now the original painting here was about 28” by 34” which is quite big but I’ve made it a much smaller painting.
-I’ve squished down the sky a little bit so it’s not completely accurate compared with the original but definitely close enough.
+Now the original painting here was about 28” by 34” which is quite big but I’ve made it a much more miniature painting.
+I’ve squished down the sky a little bit so it’s not entirely accurate compared with the original but definitely close enough.

 I sketched the composition using a No.1 round brush with burnt sienna mixed with Liquin Original (Liquin).
 I am using Liquin as a medium to thin the paint and it also has the advantage of speeding up the drying time.

 Capturing Light and Shadows in Your Paintings

 Once I have sketched out the composition I start off by painting the cloud shadows because I find it easiest to paint my dark values first and value is how light or dark a subject is.
 The reason I paint the dark values first is that I find it much easier to then paint the areas in light afterwards.

 For the cloud color mix, I’m using ultramarine blue with some burnt sienna which helps to desaturate the blue, titanium white and a dash of alizarin crimson.
 I am mainly using No.5 flat brushes in this artwork and the cool thing about this painting is it really lends itself to using large flat brushes.
 I can then create loose gestural brush marks which is what made Edgar Payne’s paintings so recognisable.

 I painted some of the dark shadows in the distant landforms and these are dark from the clouds casting shadows over them.
 I used the same colors I used for the clouds but with only a little titanium white in the mix so the value is darker.
 I use the same color combination for the reflected light in the rock formations but with burnt sienna as the dominant color.